shutterstock/welcome/README.md

 # welcome

-👋 The @shutterstock community entrypoint on GitHub
+> 👋 The @shutterstock community entrypoint on GitHub

+There is more to come.
+Watch this space, if you'd like!